JMully-hub/SQLZOO/README.md

 # SQLZOO
-Created as part of The Odin Project curriculum.
+Part of The Odin Project curriculum.

 <p dir="auto">Created as a place to store my answers for the <a href="https://www.theodinproject.com" rel="nofollow">The Odin Project</a> SQL Zoo Project</p>